morganrivers/spatial_computing/README.md

 # Robotic Desktop Workspace: Integrating Spatial Computing with Robotic Arms

+Please note the image and many of these ideas below are unedited responses from chatgpt formulating my ideas, proceed with caution!
+The readme is meant as an inspiration and brainstorm, rather than a fully-thought out project framwork.

 ## Overview
 This project explores the integration of spatial computing environments (inspired by Dynamicland and [folk.computer](https://folk.computer/)) with robotic manipulation capabilities provided by SO-100 robotic arms.
 The core idea is to extend traditional desktop computing beyond screens into interactive, physical-digital hybrid spaces.